-Preheat oven to 375°F. Cook the farfalle pasta in a large pot of boiling salted water until just shy of al dente.
+- Preheat oven to 375°F. Cook the pasta according to the package directions in a large pot of boiling salted water until just shy of al dente.
 Drain.

-To the sauce, add the cooked farfalle pasta, frozen peas, piquillo peppers, tuna, gruyere cheese, and lemon juice and toss to coat.
+- To the sauce, add the cooked pasta, frozen peas, peppers, tuna, gruyere cheese, and lemon juice and toss to coat.
 Season with salt and pepper, to taste.
 Transfer the mixture to a large baking dish.

 - In a small skillet, melt the remaining 1 tablespoon of butter.
 Add the panko and cook over moderate heat, stirring, until golden, about 1 minute, stir in the parsley and parmesan.
 Sprinkle the panko mixture over the casserole and bake for 15 minutes, or until bubbly.
 Serve immediately.